Google Ads strategy for profitable SME growth

 Short term (Q4 2025)

-Test Performance Max with new reporting capabilities
+- Test Performance Max with new reporting possibilities

-Experiment with AI-generated ads for different audience segments
+- Experiment with AI-generated ads for different audience segments

 Medium term (2026)

-Integrate video-first strategies across all campaign types
+- Integrate video-first strategies in all campaign types

-Develop first-party data ecosystems for improved targeting
+- Develop first-party data ecosystems for better targeting

-Implement cross-channel attribution for holistic performance measurement
+- Implement cross-channel attribution for holistic performance measurements

-Test new AI agents for automated campaign management
+- Test new AI agents for automated campaign management

 Long term (2027+)

-Prepare for conversational commerce via AI platforms
+- Prepared for conversational commerce via AI platforms

-Invest in proprietary AI tools for competitive advantage
+- Invest in proprietary AI tools for competitive advantage

 The human factor in AI-driven advertising